AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

    b.
 Should non-students be allowed to submit assignments?
 Default
       yes.

-4. A list of computational resources per image.
+6. A list of computational resources per image.
 Default is currently 512MB and 1 processor (oversubscribed).
 Note that because this is a container, *only* the memory of the actual Python processes are needed, not the rest of the OS.

-5. Do you want a ``/coursedata`` directory for shared data?
+7. Do you want a ``/coursedata`` directory for shared data?
 If so, tell us its quota.
 Note: currently coursedata contents are assumed to be *public* to all people at Aalto.
+Note: quota is shared with the course directory.

-6. Lead contact person.
+8. Lead contact person.

-7. Time period and expiry date - default is six months after the course is over, by which time data will be removed.
+9. Time period and expiry date - default is six months after the course is over, by which time data will be removed.
 But if it will be used the next year, then we'll keep it up until then.
+You must agree to manage data well.

 You can access your course data via SMB mounting at the URLs ``smb://jhnas.org.aalto.fi/course/$courseslug`` and the course data